Kinetic Monte Carlo

 Reactions are found on the left panel under the Reactions tab.
 Just like clusters, reactions are represented as a graph, and are defined via the same method.
 Each site now represents the initial and final state of an elementary event.

-The Reversible checkbox indicates that the reaction is reversible.
+When adding a reaction, the Reversible checkbox indicates whether the reaction is reversible.
 The Pre exponential specifies the pre-exponential for the forward reaction in the Arrhenius formula.
 For reversible reactions the PE ratio specifies the ratio between the forward and reverse pre-exponentials.
 The Activation energy specifies the activation energy at the zero coverage limit for the forward reaction.

 For each site the Initial and Final species can be specified.
 Again, like for the clusters, the Entity number should be the same for multidentate species.
 Additional Gas species can be specified for each side of the reaction.
 The Show, Update, and Delete work the same as for the clusters.

-We will add 3 reactions; two adsorption reactions and the oxidation reaction:
+We will add three reactions; two adsorption reactions and the oxidation reaction:

 Select a single site on the lattice.